The truth about Sri Lanka’s most beautiful train journey – Kandy – Ella

 There’s no doubt that the train journey we took between Nuwara Eliya and Ella is very picturesque, and you can see why it is known as the best train journey in Sri Lanka and one of the world’s most beautiful train rides.
 From the train you have sweeping views across luscious tea plantations, stunning landscapes and beautiful waterfalls.
 You’ll also pass small local villages with children waving as you trudge by.

-It is a great journey, but just make sure that you plan ahead (and manage your expectations), to try and get the best experience on Sri Lanka’s most beautiful train ride.
+It is a great journey, but just make sure that you plan ahead (and manage your expectations).
+That way you can have the best possible experience on Sri Lanka’s most beautiful train ride.

 Share the Post: